Before Sunset: Sequel

 Linklater, Hawke, and Delpy all discussed the possibility of a sequel to Before Sunset.
 Hawke said he wanted to develop the relationship between Jesse and Céline, and said, "I'll be shocked if we never make another one".

 In a video interview in November 2011, Hawke said that he, Delpy and Linklater "have been talking a lot in the last six months... all three of us have been having similar feelings that we're kind of ready to revisit those characters... there's nine years between the first two movies... if we made the film next summer, it would be nine years again, so we started thinking that would be a good thing to do.
 So we're going to try and write it this year."
 In June 2012, Hawke confirmed that the sequel to Before Sunset would be filmed in summer 2012.
 In September 2012, it was announced the sequel, titled Before Midnight, had completed filming and would premiere at the Sundance Film Festival in January 2013.
 The film was released in May to widespread acclaim, and received an Academy Award nomination for Best Adapted Screenplay.

+Analysis and themes

+The film's dialogue-driven narrative engages deeply with existential themes, exploring concepts such as choice, regret, and the fleeting nature of happiness.
+Jesse and Céline openly discuss their life's missed opportunities, and scholars suggest that their conversations illustrate existential themes reminiscent of Søren Kierkegaard's philosophy, particularly regarding the struggle between idealistic desires and practical responsibilities.
+The dialogues between Jesse and Céline often delve into existential questions, blending ordinary conversation with philosophical reflection.
+Scholars have highlighted how the trilogy, particularly Before Sunset, explores melancholy, regret, and the passage of time in a subtle yet profound way, inviting viewers to engage personally with its philosophical themes.

+The film's narrative unfolds over approximately eighty minutes, matching the real time experienced by its characters, Jesse and Céline.
+This narrative technique has been praised for heightening the sense of realism and immediacy, making audiences feel as if they are experiencing events simultaneously with the characters.
+Film critic Dennis Lim notes that the long takes and continuous, flowing dialogue create an illusion of spontaneity, making interactions feel natural and unscripted.

+The naturalistic performances by Ethan Hawke and Julie Delpy, who co-wrote the screenplay with director Richard Linklater, have been praised for their authenticity and spontaneous quality.
+The actors’ collaborative approach to developing dialogue has influenced how performances can blur the line between fiction and reality, making conversations feel organic and genuine.
+This naturalism and authenticity extend to performance style, characterized by subtle gestures, realistic interruptions, and emotional nuances.
+Film critics and academics have often linked Linklater's approach to that of European filmmakers, notably Éric Rohmer, whose films similarly prioritize natural dialogue and everyday realism.